uberVU/mozaic/core/docs/create_url_route.md

 # Creating a new URL route

-First of all, a new route implies a new Controller*.
-But before creating the Controller, let's register the new path for the app router.
+Our internal [Router component](https://github.com/uberVU/mozaic/blob/master/core/router.coffee) is built on top of [Backbone.Router](http://backbonejs.org/#Router).
+We're extending it to route URL to Controllers.

+So registering a new route is made out of two steps: registering the new URL path and creating a new Controller to point to.

 ## 1. Registering the route